 2. FOOD PRODUCER: You are expected to offer products such as value-added products, baked goods, pickles, jams, ready to eat food, etc. which you created in a state-approved kitchen and to have a current state-approved kitchen inspection certificate.
 You are expected to attain and send a copy of this certificate to the Market Manager at the time of application for her files.
 You are expected to know and use safe handling procedures in making, handling, packaging, and transporting your products to ensure food safety and quality for our shoppers.

 4. COMMUNITY ORGANIZATIONS: We invite and include non-profit organizations which offer a service to our community in our market.
 This venue offers you an opportunity to make the larger community aware of your organization and its mission.
 We ask that you refrain from selling any product in direct competition with our vendors.
-Discounted booth fees will apply to all non-profits that are selling items; those which are only distributing information will not pay booth fees.
+Discounted booth fees will apply to all non-profits that are selling items; those which are only distributing information and education will not pay booth fees.

 GENERAL RULES AND REGULATIONS: